 To maximize adoption of the application, Yellowbrick was available to download on both App Store and Google Play, developed via Facebook's React Native framework.
 The intention was to simply highlight key features and important areas of focus for user activity.
 The following screen preview screens were for display when downloading Yellowbrick on App Store and Google Play.

 The competitions at the University of Pittsburgh in 2016 greatly helped garner user interest.
 We leveraged our large network of friends and university groups via word of mouth and dispersed marketing flyers outlined in the section below.
 Prior to doing all this, we went door-to-door to 30 local businesses in Oakland Pittsburgh, PA and collected existing deals to input into Yellowbrick, ensuring there was enough data populated for end users using the application.
 The application was officially launched in February 2017.

-Marketing material dispersed for business onboarding and user adoption, respectively.
+Marketing material disseminated for business onboarding and user adoption, respectively.

-There were several big challenges when working on Yellowbrick.
+There were several big challenges when working on Yellow Brick.
 Initially, it was designing the best medium for promotion discovery: map view.
 Second, identifying a way to demonstrate the concept of time in a novel yet familiar way: green, yellow, red bordered icons.
-Once these two challenges were solved, the remaining design came together rather quickly.
-It turns out, however, that the design challenges were not the biggest challenges for starting an application.
+Once these two challenges were addressed, the remaining design came together rather quickly.
+It turns out, however, that the design challenges were not the biggest challenges for starting a company.

-The two largest challenges for bringing an app to fruition and executing adoption boiled down to the following:
+The two largest challenges for bringing Yellow Brick to fruition boiled down to the following:

 A second iteration would focus on user adoption of one user type and would solely focus on advertising events.
 Visit Yellowbrick for the 2020 redesign.